-Held annually on June 21, Make Music Day is part of the international Fête de la Musique, taking place in over 1,000 cities across 120 countries.
+Held annually on June 21 to coincide with the summer solstice, Make Music Day is part of the international Fête de la Musique taking place in more than 1,000 cities across 120 countries.
 The daylong, musical free-for-all celebrates music in all its forms, encouraging people to band together and play in free public concerts.
-Over 85 U.S. cities and the entire states of Vermont, Connecticut, Hawaii and Wisconsin are participating in this year's celebration, which is going virtual due to the coronavirus pandemic.
-Make Music Day is presented by the NAMM Foundation and coordinated by the non-profit Make Music Alliance.
+This year, over 100 U.S. cities and the entire states of Connecticut, Hawaii, Vermont and Wisconsin are organizing Make Music celebrations, encompassing thousands of music making opportunities nationwide.
+Make Music Day is presented by The NAMM Foundation and coordinated by the nonprofit Make Music Alliance.
 For more information, please visit www.makemusicday.org

-Participating U.S. Make Music Day Cities in 2020 Include:
+Participating U.S. Make Music Day Cities in 2022